Kellenkjames/RB109/variable_shadowing/example_1.md

 puts b
 ```

-# Written Response
+# Written Response:

-On line 4, we initialize a local variable named `a` and assign to the integer `4`.
-On line 5, we initialize a local variable named `b` and assign to the integer `2`.

-The `do...end` alongside the `times` method, on lines 7-10, defines a block and introduces a new scope.
-On line 8, we define `a` as the block parameter; the same name as the variable `a` initialized on line 5 (in the outer scope).

-On line 8 `a` is initialized to the integer `5` inside the block; re-assignment is ignored due to variable shadowing.

-The `times` method returns `2`.
+The local variable `a` is initialized and assigned to the Integer `4` on line 4.
+The local variable `b` is initialized and assigned to the Integer `2` on line 5.
+The `do...end` alongside the `times` method invocation on lines 7-10 defines a block, within which `a` attempts a reassignment to the Integer `5`; this will be ignored because of variable shadowing.
+In the outer scope, we have initialized the variable `a` which has the same name as our block parameter on line 7.
+This means the local variable `a` on line 8 never sees the initialization of variable `a` on line 4 and will be assigned to the Integer `5`; it won't be reassigned.

-On line 9, we invoke the `puts` method and pass in `a` as an argument.
-The output is the integer `5`; printed twice; each integer on a newline.
-The return value is `nil`.
+The `puts` method is called on line 9 and the local variable `a` is passed to it as an argument; since `a` was not reassigned inside the block; it will output the Integer `5` twice; each time on a newline.
+The `times` method will return the calling object; the Integer `2`.

-On line 12, we invoke the `puts` method and pass in `a` as an argument.
-The output is in the integer `4`.
-The method returns `nil`.

-On line 14, we invoke the `puts` method and pass in `b` as an argument.
-The output is the integer `2`.
-The method returns `nil`.
+The `puts` method is called on line 12 and the variable `a` is passed to it as an argument; since `a` was not reassigned inside the block, it will output its initialized value; the Integer `4`.
+The `puts` method is called on line 13 and the variable `b` is passed to it as an argument; since `b` was not reassigned anywhere in the program; it will print its initialized value; the Integer `2`.

 This problem demonstrates variable shadowing.
-When an outer variable in the main scope is named the same as a block parameter within a method, the variable in the inner never sees the variable in the outer scope.
-Therefore, re-assignment is ignored from inside the block.
+When an outer variable has the *same* name as a parameter at the method definition level; variable shadowing occurs and reassignment is ignored inside the block.